Anthony-Nolan/Atlas/README.md

 - Uses development azure storage account (may change in future)
 - Starts an in-memory OWIN server, aiming to run the application as realistically as possible.
   - All test implementations should be via HTTP requests to the in-memory service.
-  - **SETUP:** As these tests spin up a full version of the application, a `Settings/SecureSettings.config` file must be created, as with the service itself.
+  - **SETUP:** As these tests spin up a full version of the application, local user secrets must be set up in the validation test project
-  - **SETUP:** `Settings/ConnectionStrings.config` must also be created.
-This is seperate from the web.config file to allow the CI server to override connection strings to point at a non-local database

 - Tests are written in the Gherkin language, using the library `SpecFlow`
     - This allows the test suite to more more easily readable/reviewable/editable by non technical members of the Search and BioInformatics teams

 ### Secure Settings
-The following keys must be set in all of the secure settings configurations:
+The following keys must be set as user secrets in the api project:
 - apiKey:{example-key}
 - hlaservice.apikey
 - donorservice.apikey

-The following connection strings must be set for Validation test in ConnectionStrings.config:
-- StorageConnectionString
-- SqlConnectionStringA
-- HangfireSqlConnectionString

 ## Terminology